rsokl/Learning_Python/Python/Module6_Testing/Hypothesis.md

 lambda <comma-separated variable names>: <expression using variables>
 ```

-Note that lambda expressions are restricted compared to typical function definitions: they do not permit default values or keyword arguments in their signatures, and a lambda's "body" must fit on one line.
+Note that lambda expressions are restricted compared to typical function definitions: their body must consist only of a single Python expression, and the lambda function returns whatever that expression returns.

 Here are some examples of lambda expressions: